WBGA

-WBGA (1490 AM) is a radio station broadcasting an urban gospel format.
+WBGA (1490 AM) is a radio station broadcasting a mainstream urban format.
 Licensed to Brunswick, Georgia, United States, the station serves the Brunswick area.
 The station is owned by iHeartMedia, Inc., through licensee iHM Licenses, LLC.

+History

 Previous call sign WMOG was said to be an acronym for "Wonderful Marshes of Glynn".
 The original station was located on the FJ Torras Causeway, overlooking the Glynn County marshes between Brunswick and St. Simons Island.